Water Festival

 A Rakhine girl pours water at revelers during Myanmar New Year Thingyan Water Festival in Yangon, Myanmar in 2011.

-Water festivals are vibrant celebrations that occur across the globe, often marking the start of a new year or season.
+Water festivals are celebrations that occur across the globe, often marking the start of a new year or season.
 These festivals are deeply rooted in cultural and religious traditions, and they showcase the importance of water as a life-giving resource.
 In Asia, countries like Myanmar, Thailand, Laos, Cambodia, and the Xishuangbanna Prefecture and Dehong regions of China celebrate their respective new years with lively water festivals such as Songkran, Bunpimay, Thingyan, and Chaul Chnam Thmey.
 These festivities involve the joyous splashing of water, symbolizing purification and renewal.
 Beyond Southeast Asia and China, other countries have their own unique water-themed celebrations, from the Holi festival of colors in India to the Water Battle of Spain.
 These festivals serve as a reminder of the universal significance of water in our lives and our connection to it.

 For most Southeast Asian cultures, the festivities are a part of the broader South and Southeast Asian solar New Year and is called the 'Water Festival' by tourists because they notice people splashing or pouring water at one another as part of the cleansing ritual to welcome the Songkran New Year.
 Traditionally, people gently sprinkled water on one another as a sign of respect, but as the new year falls during the hottest month in South East Asia, many people end up dousing strangers and passers-by in vehicles in boisterous celebration.
 The act of pouring water is also a show of blessings and good wishes.
 It is believed that at this Water Festival, everything old must be thrown away, or it will bring the owner bad luck.

 By region

-The festival is common throughout mainland Southeast Asia and has different names specific to each country, such as Peemai or Songkran (New Year) in Thailand and Laos, Chaul Chnam Thmey in Cambodia, and Thingyan in Myanmar.
+The festival is common throughout mainland Southeast Asia and has different names specific to each country, such as Thingyan in Myanmar, Peemai or Songkran (New Year) in Thailand and Laos, and Chaul Chnam Thmey in Cambodia.
 The Southeast Asian New Year is based on the astrological event of the sun beginning its northward journey.
 Traditional dance, singing and cultural shows are performed together during the festival.
 Religious activities in the tradition of Theravada Buddhism are also carried out at both pagoda and monastery.
 Young people visit elders to pay respect during this period.